 Foundations of peace

 What answers can civil society provide when states are increasingly seeking militaristic responses to insecurity, or what questions should civil society be asking in the first place?
 “You cannot prevent war and prepare for it at the same time.” ~ Albert Einstein In an age of polycrises, when international cooperation and social cohesion seem to be crumbling, how can we stay the course of peace?
-Join us as we put these questions to our exciting speakers and workshop leaders, including: Prof. Dr. Heribert Prantl, Journalist & Publicist Prof. Dr. Hanne-Margret Birckenbach, Political Scientist and Professor of European Studies Sandra Klaft, Peace for Future Peace Education Francesca Albanese, United Nations Special Rapporteur on the Occupied Palestinian Territories: Dr. Kerstin Leitner, ….
-Further information can be found HERE
+Join us as we put these questions to our exciting speakers and workshop leaders, including: Prof. Dr. Heribert Prantl, Journalist & Publicist Prof. Dr. Hanne-Margret Birckenbach, Political Scientist and Professor of European Studies Sandra Klaft, Peace for Future, Project Leader and DFG-VK Frankfurt Chapter, Peace Education Officer Francesca Albanese, United Nations Special Rapporteur on the Occupied Palestinian Territories Dr. Kerstin Leitner, Member of the Executive Committee, German United Nations Association (DGVN), former UN official and university lecturer Further information can be found HERE

 Foundations of peace – The peace commandment of the Basic Law and the UN Charter